Mia-mi-s/FemNation-/README.txt

 the FemNation squad where you collect points to achieve rights sum funny

-characters HAMUWARRIOR - PAUOLOAVENGER - BLUEBIRD - PERFORMATIVESIGMA
+characters HAMUWARRIOR - PAULOAVENGER - BLUEBIRD - PERFORMATIVESIGMA

 ALL pixel characters to create in order to be able to pick a characters